supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Azure portal screenshot showing the backup configuration job for the ContosoInsurance database.](images/bk-sql8.png "Backup configuration job")

 15. Wait for the backup configuration job to complete.
 Use the **Refresh** button to monitor progress.
-This will take several minutes.
+The configuration job will take several minutes.

 16. Select **Backup items**, then select **SQL in Azure VM**.